-The reader is referred to Sections 1.3.1 and 1.3.2 Gulf of Mexico Fishery Management Council's (Council) History of Management for past regulatory activity for reef fish and coastal migratory pelagic (CMP) species being impacted by this amendment.
+The reader is referred to Sections 1.3.1 and 1.3.2 Gulf of Mexico Fishery Management Council's (Council) History of Management for past regulatory activity for reef fish and CMP species being impacted by this amendment.
 These include data reporting requirements for federally permitted vessels.